eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 The introduction of Wasm-bpf is undoubtedly an exciting development, yet it's important to weigh these trade-offs when considering its adoption.
 For organizations with existing eBPF workloads or those looking to exploit the full range of eBPF capabilities, a careful evaluation of the potential impacts on performance, compatibility, and developer productivity is necessary.

+## Run eBPF in Wasm Docker

+The following code

 ## Challenges of eBPF for Wasm: Bridging Architecture and Kernel Dependencies

 The integration of eBPF with WebAssembly (Wasm) within Kubernetes is a promising approach but comes with its own set of challenges: